The Cost of Cancer

 How Much Does Cancer Treatment Cost?

 Whether it’s paid for out of pocket, through insurance, or, most likely, through a combination of the two, cancer is usually expensive.
 That’s because it’s a complex disease that affects the body on a cellular level.
-Effective treatment that does not impact the surrounding cells requires equally complex treatments, like radiation, over long periods of time.
+Effective treatment that does not impact the surrounding cells requires equally complex treatments, like radiation and chemotherapy, over long periods of time.

-These treatments, as well as a range of side effects, can add up to a substantial price tag.
-The cost of cancer depends on a number of different factors.
+These treatments, as well as managing a range of side effects, can add up to a substantial financial burden.
+The total cost of cancer treatment can vary significantly by cancer type and depends on numerous factors.

 The Rising Cost of Cancer

-Studies have shown that, while cancer treatments are becoming increasingly effective, they are also becoming increasingly expensive.
+Studies have shown that while cancer treatments are becoming increasingly effective, they are also becoming increasingly expensive.
 Of the 12 cancer drugs approved by the FDA in 2012, 11 cost more than $100,000 annually.
+More recent data shows this trend is worsening—newly approved cancer drugs in 2022 cost an average of $283,000 annually, representing a 53% increase from $185,620 in 2017.

-The rising cost of cancer treatment may make it inaccessible for more patients, especially those who are underinsured.
-The Hutchinson Institute for Cancer Outcomes Research reported that, because of the high price of care, cancer patients are two and a half times more likely to declare bankruptcy.
+The rising cost of cancer treatment is making care inaccessible for more patients, especially those who are underinsured or uninsured.
+The Hutchinson Institute for Cancer Outcomes Research reported that cancer patients are two and a half times more likely to declare bankruptcy compared to people without cancer.

-Some studies show that patients who cannot afford treatment are afraid to speak with their doctors about cost.
+Furthermore, some studies show that patients who cannot afford treatment are afraid to speak with their doctors about cost.
 They fear their inability to pay will affect their doctor’s willingness to treat them.
-However, it is integral to discuss your financial concerns with your cancer care team.
-They need to understand your position so they can offer the best treatment for your situation.
-They may also be able to help you find and utilize financial resources for your treatment.
+However, it is essential to discuss your financial concerns with your cancer care team.
+They need to understand your position to offer the best treatment for your situation and can often help you find and utilize financial resources.

 Factors Affecting the Cost of Cancer